Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

     without being branded
   - paired with IBM Plex Mono for code snippets in the blog
+    Typography scale: Keep Tailwind defaults but define
+  - a slightly larger rhythm for headings/subtitles

 ## 📏 Layout & Spacing